microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 - container will launch
 - container will execute "idle" command defined in config.json for the tool
-- optionally, you may execute `python raft.py job update --file PATH_TO_JOB_DEFINITION_FILE --job-id JOBID` to launch tasks in that container
+- optionally, you may execute `python raft.py job update --file PATH_TO_JOB_DEFINITION_FILE --job-id JOBID` to launch tasks in that container.
+This will cause the "run" command in the tool definition's 1config.json` file to execute.
+You can update the job as often as you want while you are debugging.
 - at some point, you must manually delete the container

-This bears repeating:  if `isIdling` is set to true, the container is not deleted after its task completes.
+This bears repeating:  if `isIdling` is set to true, the container is not automatically deleted after its task completes.

 <br/>